 Like with restructuring investment banking, there are some large restructuring consulting shops and then a number of smaller ones.
-For example, most traditional management consulting shops will have a RX team of some kind, but generally tend to be far down on the league tables.
+For example, most traditional management consulting shops will have a RX team of some kind, but they generally tend to be far down on the league tables.

 Below is not a ranking of RX or turnaround consulting firms.
 I haven't ranked them for two reasons.
 First of all because I only have an outsiders perspective and don't pay that close attention to who is on the rise or not.
 Second of all because like in RX banking, RX consulting league tables are fundamentally flawed as not all engagements will be well-known or incorporated into league tables (the way announced M&A deals are).

 I think generally speaking there are three large restructuring consulting shops that tend to hire the most fresh undergrads or MBAs without prior experience in a RX role.